 9. Resilient Locals

-Finding professional English-speaking crew for your production is not a problem in Lapland; take a look at our Film Friendly Network for our recommendations.
-Our partners are experts in working with productions and filming in the extreme conditions of the Arctic winter.
+Finding a professional English-speaking crew for your production is not a problem in Lapland.
+Our local professionals are experts in working with productions and filming in the extreme conditions of the Arctic winter.
 We guarantee that they are filled with sisu, the Finnish national character of grit and tenacity.

 10. Fall Season Finale